hujingzzz/ainews/_posts/2025-06-26-google-little-language-lessons.md

 ---
 layout: post
-title: Google 推出 “Little Language Lessons”（小小语言课程）让人们随时随地用日常场景进行语言练习
+title: Google introduces "Little Language Lessons" (Little Language Course) to enable people to practice their language at any time or place on a daily basis.
 date: 2025-06-26 12:00:00 +0800
 category: Frontier Trends
 thumbnail: /style/image/google-little-language-lessons_1.jpg